openmrs/openmrs-plir-dockerized-setup/README.md

     After Logging into OpenHIM  [see more](https://openhim.readthedocs.io/en/v1.4.0/getting-started.html), Import the Config-file inside the Config folder ie         config/openhim-config.json .

    Note that the OpenMRS Instance above is pre-loaded with CIEL and comes with a sample form (TX_PVLS form) to collect TX_PVLS specific data

-4. Load the necesary TX_PVLS [Measure](https://wiki.openmrs.org/display/projects/FHIR+Measure+Resources+For+PLIR) and [Library](https://wiki.openmrs.org/display/projects/Sample+FHIR+CQL+Libraries+for+the+Calculation+of+TX_PVLS) Resources into the Hapi FHir .
-you can load the resources directly from the resources folder directly using the loadResources script. run the command below from the project Root directory
+4. Load the necesary TX_PVLS Measure and Library Resources into the Hapi FHir . you can load the resources directly from the resources folder directly using the loadResources script. run the command below from the project Root directory

        chmod +x * ; ./load-resources.sh

-see how to [load the Resources](https://wiki.openmrs.org/display/projects/Steps+For+Testing+Calculation+of+TX-PVLS+Indicator+Using+CQL) into Hapi Fhir using PostMan client.

 5. Spin up the streaming-debezium pipeline  .